 Projects per year

-I am currently working on an historical labour law project, funded by a British Academy Small Research Grant, which examines the interactions between exiled German trade unionists and British trade unions during World War Two.
-In this context, I am interested in different labour movements' understandings of the distribution of power in the workplace and trade unions’ potential in empowering workers in workplace decision-making
+I am currently working on an historical labour law project, funded by a British Academy Small Research Grant, which examines British influences on German codetermination by looking at the interactions between exiled German trade unionists and British trade unions during World War Two.
+In this context, I am interested in German and British labour movements' understandings of industrial democracy and codetermination during the 20th century.

-I have published widely in the field of (European) labour law including a monograph entitled New Labour Laws in Old Member States (CUP, 2017).
-The book was reviewed in the Edinburgh Law Review, the Industrial Law Journal (2018) 47:2 and (2018) 43(3) European Law Review where it was described by Professor Tamara Hervey as ‘socio-legal EU scholarship of the very best sort […] a rich and theoretically informed novel account of the law in practice; and inspiration for future legal developments.
-Beautifully produced and exquisitely written, it is a joy to read and a model for all to emulate.’
+I have published widely in the field of (European) labour law including a monograph entitled New Labour Laws in Old Member States (CUP, 2017) which compared Austrian, German, British, Irish and Swedish trade union responses to increased labour migration following the EU's Eastern Enlargements.
+The book was reviewed in the (2020) Edinburgh Law Review, the (2018) 47(2) Industrial Law Journal and (2018) 43(3) European Law Review where it described as ‘socio-legal EU scholarship of the very best sort […] a rich and theoretically informed novel account of the law in practice; and inspiration for future legal developments.’

 My contribution to the field of labour and employment relations research was acknowledged in 2018 when I was a runner up of the International Labor and Employment Relations Associations’ (ILERA) Luis Aparicio Prize for emerging scholars.